One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 Most people can benefit from regularly drinking protein shakes, but some more than others.

 People who require the most protein, namely active people, typically have a much harder time ingesting as much as they should for optimal health.
-At the same time, there are those who aren’t active who simply don’t like protein very much and could benefit greatly from good tasting shakes.
+At the same time, there are those who aren’t active who simply don’t like getting it from food sources very much and could benefit greatly from good tasting shakes.

 Something I alluded to a bit earlier when the subject of amino acids came up was that it’s better to have a complete variety of amino acids rather than just a few.
 All of the types of protein discussed above are complete proteins, which means that they have all of the required amino acids for the body, which is a good thing.

-Many questions typically arise as to whether or not gender factors into what protein powder is best for you, and to address these issues I have written posts on the best protein supplement for men and the best protein supplement for women.
+Many questions typically arise as to whether or not gender factors into what product is best for you, and to address these issues I have written posts on the best supplement for men and the best protein for women.
 Overall the products work the exact same way in both men and women, but there are some special considerations you might want to take.

 I’m far from an expert on veganism or vegetarianism, but I do understand the needs of people with diet restrictions, for whatever reason.
 There are tons of very successful bodybuilders and athletes who use protein from non-animal sources.
-The most popular types for you if you have this limit are soy and hemp, although hemp is not a complete protein.
+The most popular types for you if you have this limit are soy and hemp, although hemp does not have all the essential amino acids.

 Don’t Most Powders Taste Bad?